juliensimon/gradio-mcp-server-builder/docs/getting-started/quickstart.md

 #### Integration with Other Tools

 The smolagents-based client is designed to work seamlessly with other MCP-compatible tools and frameworks.
-You can:

-- Use it as a reference for integrating your server with other MCP clients
-- Extend it to add custom functionality or testing capabilities
-- Use it as a starting point for building more sophisticated MCP applications
-- Share it with users who want to test your server programmatically
-- Integrate it with other AI frameworks and tools that support MCP
-- Use it as a foundation for building conversational AI applications
+You can use it as a reference for integrating your server with other MCP clients, extend it to add custom functionality or testing capabilities, or use it as a starting point for building more sophisticated MCP applications.
+The client can be shared with users who want to test your server programmatically, integrated with other AI frameworks and tools that support MCP, or used as a foundation for building conversational AI applications.

 #### Customizing the Client

 The generated client code is fully customizable.
-You can modify it to:

-- Change the language model used by the agent (e.g., use a different Hugging Face model)
-- Customize the agent's behavior and response style
-- Add custom error handling or logging
+You can modify it to change the language model used by the agent (e.g., use a different Hugging Face model), customize the agent's behavior and response style, add custom error handling or logging, implement additional testing scenarios, add batch processing capabilities, integrate with other testing frameworks, add custom parameter validation logic, or modify the chat interface appearance and functionality.
-- Implement additional testing scenarios
-- Add batch processing capabilities
-- Integrate with other testing frameworks
-- Add custom parameter validation logic
-- Modify the chat interface appearance and functionality

 ### Sample Prompt Generation

 The builder uses intelligent prompt generation to create realistic examples for each function.
 It analyzes your function's purpose, parameter names, and docstring to generate prompts that users might naturally ask.

-The prompt generation considers:
-- Function names and their semantic meaning
-- Parameter names and their expected values
-- Docstring descriptions and examples
-- Common use cases for similar functions
+The prompt generation considers function names and their semantic meaning, parameter names and their expected values, docstring descriptions and examples, and common use cases for similar functions to create realistic and helpful examples.

 This feature helps users understand how to interact with your tools and provides a starting point for integration with other MCP clients or AI assistants.